chryxjimin/groom_your_pet/notes.md

 Need to add:
-edit the weight select to not have negative fix the groomers controller to not allow the user to change the groomer id in the URL create a link for the owners' emails scoping method -- where method omniauth setup -- check if it works review namespaced routes lesson
+edit the weight select to not have negative fix the groomers controller to not allow the user to change the groomer id in the URL scoping method -- where method omniauth setup -- check if it works